ac-freeman/davis-EDI-rs/README.md

 - [ ] Improve performance
 - [ ] Make it more Rusty (follow conventions)
 - [ ] **Fix the contrast threshold optimization**
   - I could really use help with this.
 My energy function isn't producing great or consistent results.
-I did my best to replicate the MATLAB functions for getting gradient magnitude and the edge cross correlation, but it's not quite looking like it does in the original paper.
-For now, the program just uses a hard-coded contrast threshold value.
+I did my best to replicate the MATLAB functions for getting gradient magnitude and the edge cross correlation, but it's not quite looking like it does in the original paper. ~~For now, the program just uses a hard-coded contrast threshold value.~~ There's a command-line option to enable the contrast threshold optimization, but it works best when input APS images are blurry.

 ## Requirements
 - Rust 2021 or higher